stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 <img src="http://www.stormpath.com/sites/default/files/docs/DeleteAPIKey.png" alt="Delete API Key" title="Delete API Key" width="700">
 5. In the confirmation window, click **Ok**.<br>The API key has been permanently deleted from Stormpath.

+{% docs note %}
-**Note:** Deleting an API key permanently removes it from Stormpath, any applications using this API key with no longer be able to communicate or authenticate with Stormpath.
+Deleting an API key permanently removes it from Stormpath, any applications using this API key with no longer be able to communicate or authenticate with Stormpath.
 To have the application communicate with Stormpath, you must change the API key to an active API key.
+{% enddocs %}

 ###<a id="WorkflowAutomation"></a>Workflow Automations

 Stormpath automates common security workflows that many applications require.
 These include,  [account registration and verification](#AccountRegistration) and [resetting passwords](#PasswordReset).
 Configurations for workflow automations are applied at the directory level using the Stormpath Admin Console.
 You can only use this feature on Stormpath-managed (cloud) directories; workflow automations are not available for LDAP directories.
 Workflow automations also exist for the default Stormpath Administrator directory, but they cannot be modified.

+{% docs note %}
-**Note:** The ability to modify workflows, depends on your subscription level.
+The ability to modify workflows, depends on your subscription level.
 If an option is not available (grayed out), click the question mark for more information.
+{% enddocs %}

 The **Account Registration and Verification** workflow manages how accounts are created in your directory.
 It allows you to control the steps that happen when new users are added to a directory.
 These steps typically include a verification and welcome email.